 How subdomain takeover was discovered

-Subdomain takeover was pioneered by ethical hacker Frans Rosén and popularized by Detectify in a blogpost back in 2014.
+Various techniques for hostile subdomain takeovers were pioneered by ethical hacker Frans Rosén and popularized by Detectify in a blogpost back in 2014.
 Seven years on and it has continued to build on the technology.
 However, it remains to be an overlooked and widespread vulnerability.
 Even companies which claim to prioritise security such as Sony, Slack, Snapchat and Uber have been victims to subdomain takeovers.

 Moreover, Microsoft too struggled with managing its thousands of subdomains, many of which were hijacked and used against users, its employees, or for showing spam content.
 Its subdomains are vulnerable to basic misconfigurations in their respective DNS entries.
 Chauchefoin adds that these issues remain either unfixed or unknown as subdomain takeovers might not be part of the company’s bug bounty programme.
 The main reason being, he says, that most companies have poor DNS hygiene which then opens the door to all kinds of abuse that can then can be part of larger and more dangerous attack campaigns on your organization and its stakeholders.